OttoMeister/Audio-download-with-yt-dlp/Audio-Download-with-yt-dlp.md

 ## 9. Manual Cleanup
 - Remove folders with unwanted music
 - Shorten directory names
-- Copy to MP3 stick
+- Copy to MP3 stick - i use somthing like this: "rsync --progress -rt ~/Downloads/CarPlaylist /run/media/$USER/0403-0201"
 - Delete from disk

 ---